Sabbatical leave

 Within the School of Informatics, the procedure for applying for sabbatical leave is as follows.
 The applicant should send to the Informatics HR team a proposal stating:

-- the research or study to be carried out during the sabbatical period, at most 2 pages of A4, preferably shorter (the university expects less than a page eventually);
+2. the research or study to be carried out during the sabbatical period, at most 2 pages of A4, preferably shorter;

 Here are two examples of the kind of thing expected:

-The proposal will be forwarded to the Sabbatical Leave Committee, which will make recommendations to the Head of School.
-The Sabbatical Leave Committee consists of the Head and Deputy Heads of School, the professoriate of Informatics, and the Directors of the Graduate School and of the Teaching Organisation (or their Deputy Directors), if not members of the professoriate.
+The proposal will be forwarded to the School’s Sabbatical Leave Committee, which will make recommendations to the Head of School.
+The Sabbatical Leave Committee consists of the Head of School, Deputy Head of School (Chair), Directors of Institute, Director of Graduate School (or Deputy), Director of Teaching (or Deputy), Director of Professional Services (or Deputy), and professoriate of the School.

 Duties